agathoklisx/libx/src/libwm/README.md

-This is a library that implements a tiny fullscreen window manager for X windows.
+This is a library that implements a tiny fullscreen window manager for the X window environment.

 Usage:
 ```sh